| | | | | | |

 Pants for your Camino Packing List (ladies)

-One pair of calf-length pants
+One pair of quick-dry pants

 One pair of long hiking pants